 Note: R refers to revised values and P means provisional values.
 All the values in the above table are in US thousand dollars.

 The monthly analysis of the data for the exports has shown that disruptions in trade are reducing the foreign revenue coming in the country.
 The revenue projected from the US in April FY20, as compared to March FY20, has decreased by 89 thousand dollars in one month.
-Afghanistan is exporting minute amount in April FY20 in comparison to March FY20.
+Afghanistan is exporting minute amounts in April FY20 in comparison to March FY20.
 Such abrupt and sudden losses in the revenue will make it quite burdensome for Pakistan to recover.

 Yearly Export Analysis